How to get the best car insurance

 - Build up your no claims bonus: and protect it as soon as you can.
 Having five years no claims could save you up to 75% on your policy.

-Up to 75% No Claims Discount plus up to 10% discount online with An Post Insurance.
+Get a 10% discount online with An Post Insurance.

 Make sure your personal details are kept up to date as they can affect the cost of your policy and leaving them incorrect could invalidate your insurance.